dodwmd/dodwmd.github.io/resume.md

                                 <h2>Accenture</h2>
                                 <h3>DevOps & Agile Capability Manager (fulltime)</h3>
                                 <h4>Feburary 2015 – Oct 2017</h4>
-                                <p align="justify"><i>Accenture is a management consulting, technology services and outsourcing company helping clients in Australia become high-performing</i></br>
+                                <p align="justify"><i>Accenture is a management consulting, technology services and outsourcing company helping clients in Australia become high-performing</i><br>
 				I was brought on to Accenture to help augment and build their DevOps practice.
 Accenture wanted to develop a practice in the Australasian and Pacific region(s) to meet client demand.
 During my first assignment, I was able to create a small team with a major Telecommunications provider helping them to establish an automation framework for the provisioning of infrastructure to assist in the acquisition of new customers onto their hosted environments.
 By developing a python framework using Fabric, I was able to manage the configuration of their existing hardware to allow for the automated provision of new clients.
 This increased the turnaround for new account signups to be a matter of minutes rather than days.
 I also served as a mentor and guide for both client and Accenture staff; primarily in the DevOps practice.
-I was also part of an Openstack proposal and worked closely with Red Hat Solutions Architects in how we were able to bring this to market under the Telecommunications provider’s banner.</br>
+I was also part of an Openstack proposal and worked closely with Red Hat Solutions Architects in how we were able to bring this to market under the Telecommunications provider’s banner.<br>
-				FINANCIAL SECTOR</br>
+				FINANCIAL SECTOR<br>
 				Within the financial sector I helped design, and architect a proposal for a project; which was to automate the creation of environments to help service the internally developed software lifecycle for the Core Banking products utilised by the institution.
 During the accepted proposal; I acted as the Delivery Manager for a group of engineers, which spanned a collaborative network of global staff and external vendors.
 Upon completion of the project the team had managed to improve the deployment(s) 10-fold and allowed for the migration of on-prem environments to AWS.
-This work enabled a massive cost reduction to environment deployments which enabled a higher concurrency of development work to be carried out and a massive cost reduction to the purchase of new hardware to service these environments. </br>
+This work enabled a massive cost reduction to environment deployments which enabled a higher concurrency of development work to be carried out and a massive cost reduction to the purchase of new hardware to service these environments. <br>
-				GOVERNMENT SECTOR</br>
+				GOVERNMENT SECTOR<br>
 				Currently, I am working out of the main Brisbane office on a project for a government department where I am directly responsible for a large group of System Engineers.
 Here I assist the training and act as the oversight for DevOps transformation.
 The core work that is being carried out is to migrate to the cloud agnostically.
 With a limited approach to services offered by providers (IAAS) we are able to utilise products like vRealize to build templates that are able to be built on a subset of selected cloud providers.
 I was further able to guide and educate staff in how to operate using Agile/DevOps methodologies and practices.
 Working with the Release Train I was also able to reorganize the existing feature and systems teams to create 6 cross-functional teams able to meet future business needs under SAFE.
                                 </p>
                             </div>